DavidScales/testing-goat/README.md

 * learn more about security https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers

 TODO: read more about the distinctions - perhaps https://www.fullstackpython.com/deployment.html

+TODO: deployment stuff is complex and this book is great but there's probably a lot of ways to do this and some of them are bound to be much better.
+Worth researching more

+TODO: Should be able to do all provision, test, and deploy with one command?
+* booting AWS instance via API instead of dashboard
+* [automating provisioning stuff with Ansible](https://www.obeythetestinggoat.com/book/appendix_III_provisioning_with_ansible.html) instead of manual commands

 * looks like Nginx has an ["Nginx Plus" version optimized for AWS](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus-amazon-web-services/)